PEN Appeal: El Universo

 Fax: +593 2 292 3804/ +593 2 246 4914

-PEN American Center protests the prison sentences and fines handed down to El Universo directors Carlos Eduardo Pérez Barriga, César Enrique Pérez Barriga, and Carlos Nicolás Pérez Enrique, and former editor Emilio Palacio, and welcome the IACHR order that Ecuador suspend the sentences, pending a hearing between both parties to take place on March 28, 2012, in Washington, DC.
-We therefore call on the Ecuadoran authorities to act in accordance with the IACHR’s decision, and to decriminalize defamation and all other press offenses in line with Article 13 of the American Convention on Human Rights and the jurisprudence of the Inter-American Court of Human Rights.
+PEN American Center protests the prison sentences and fines handed down to El Universo publishers Carlos Eduardo Pérez Barriga, César Enrique Pérez Barriga, and Carlos Nicolás Pérez Enrique, and former editor Emilio Palacio.
+We therefore call on Ecuador to refrain from executing the sentences until a full international review of the case has been carried out by the IACHR, and urge the authorities to decriminalize defamation and all other press offenses in line with Article 13 of the American Convention on Human Rights and the jurisprudence of the Inter-American Court of Human Rights.

 Thank you for your attention to this critical matter.